oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancer.html.markdown

 * `assigned_ipv6` - (Optional) (Updatable) IPv6 address to be assigned to the network load balancer being created.
 This IP address has to be part of one of the prefixes supported by the subnet.
 Example: "2607:9b80:9a0a:9a7e:abcd:ef01:2345:6789"
 * `assigned_private_ipv4` - (Optional) Private IP address to be assigned to the network load balancer being created.
 This IP address has to be in the CIDR range of the subnet where network load balancer is being created Example: "10.0.0.1"
 * `backend_sets` - (Optional) Backend sets associated with the network load balancer.
+	* `are_operationally_active_backends_preferred` - (Optional) If enabled, NLB supports active-standby backends.
+The standby backend takes over the traffic when the active node fails, and continues to serve the traffic even when the old active node is back healthy.
 	* `backends` - (Optional) An array of backends.
 		* `ip_address` - (Optional) The IP address of the backend server.
 Example: `10.0.0.3`
 		* `is_backup` - (Optional) Whether the network load balancer should treat this server as a backup unit.
 If `true`, then the network load balancer forwards no ingress traffic to this backend server unless all other backend servers not marked as "isBackup" fail the health check policy.
 Example: `false`